vrk-kpa/suomifi-ui-components/DEVELOPMENT.md

 Don't use ~~!important~~, if really needed - for specificity hack you can use `.fi-button.button--custom.button--custom {...}`

-- TBD: CSS-exports (tested to be working , not implemented for all components)

 ## Git

 Pull requests can be submitted from fork.
 [Read more from here.](https://guides.github.com/activities/forking/)